NXIVM: Critical former members

 Mark Vicente, a filmmaker known for the 2004 film What the Bleep Do We Know!?, began involvement with the group in 2005.
 Vicente testified against Raniere at his 2019 trial.

-Journalists and bloggers
+His wife Bonnie Piesse, an actress best known for her role as the young Beru Lars in the Star Wars franchise, was also a member before she left the group in 2017, the same year in which Vicente would leave.
+The two became two of NXIVM's fiercest critics.

+Other persons

+Richard Branson, a British billionaire businessmen, is said to have attended the group's seminars, which Branson denied.
+Raniere tried to recruit Branson for the organization and NXIVM is said to have repeatedly held seminars and “wild parties” on Branson's private island, Necker Island.
+Branson later denied having known about this and having ever known Raniere.

+Roger Stone, a lobbyist and longtime adviser of Donald Trump, was a lobbyist for NXIVM but was not a member.
+He said that he "never saw any evidence that NXIVM was a sex cult."

+Journalists reporting on the group

 James Odato is an investigative reporter who wrote for the Albany Times Union.
 In 2012, Odato reported Raniere's history of pedophilia.
 In October 2013, Odato was named in a lawsuit filed by NXIVM, along with Suzanna Andrews of Vanity Fair and blogger John J. Tighe; all had written critically of the group.
 The suit alleged that NXIVM computers had been illegally accessed.
 Shortly thereafter, Odato was described as being "on leave" from the Times Union.
 Following Keith Raniere's sentencing in 2020, the editorial board of the New York Daily News praised Odato's work exposing NXIVM for its prescience, taking the unusual step of commending the work published by a competitor.

 Frank Parlato was hired by NXIVM in 2007 to help with publicity.
 After concluding that NXIVM members were being defrauded by Raniere, Parlato began blogging about the group on his sites ArtVoice, The Niagara Falls Reporter, and The Frank Report.

 Rick Alan Ross is the executive director of the Ross Institute, which specializes in studying cults.
 Ross received a copy of a NXIVM training manual and published portions of it on his website.
 In NXIVM Corp. v.
 Ross Institute, NXIVM sued to try to block further publications.
 Courts ruled in favor of Ross.

 John Tighe wrote about NXIVM on a blog.
 In 2013, NXIVM accused Tighe of illegally accessing NXIVM servers using a former member's login information.
 Tighe's home was raided by the New York State Police, and his computer was seized.